rjzak/doom-status/readme.md

 ## DOOM Status
 Show the status of your computer's CPU in the form of DOOM Guy!
-So far, it works on macOS and Windows.
-It compiles but fails to load on Linux.
+So far, it works on Linux, macOS, and Windows.
+Support for other operating systems is of interest and may be forthcoming.

 ### Related Projects
 This was inspired by these projects, and by my desire to continue learning more Rust.